-The Sources and Uses of cash statement’s primary rule are that the funds’ sources must balance with the combined uses.
+The Sources and Uses of cash statement’s primary rule is that the funds’ sources must balance with the combined uses.
 This report can have a basic format, or you can extend it and change it in a way that fits best with your company’s needs.

 In the Sources part of the statement, the business owner should mention the funding sources on a line-by-line basis.
 Similarly, the Uses section should reflect on a line-by-line basis the company’s plan on how to use these funds.